Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Conclusion

 \section{Conclusion}

 LLMs promise to broaden access to technical work, yet our study shows that not everyone benefits equally.
-Technical expertise remained the strongest predictor of success in homework, and experts engaged with AI more strategically than novices.
-Behavioral log analysis highlighted that experts provide clearer context, decompose tasks, and strategically use AI, while novices tend to rely on AI reactively in the face of challenges.
+Technical experience remained the strongest predictor of success in homework, and more technically experienced students engaged with AI more strategically than novices.
+Behavioral log analysis highlighted that experienced students provide clearer context, decompose tasks, and strategically use AI, while novices tend to rely on AI reactively in the face of challenges.
 While demonstrations and extended time helped students adopt clearer prompting practices, evaluative skills remained challenging.
-These findings suggest that effective AI use is not just about producing good prompts, but also more about cultivating durable competencies in multiple dimensions.
+These findings suggest that effective AI use needs to cultivate durable competencies in multiple dimensions.
 We translate these insights into design and pedagogy implications for AI literacy: explicate mental models, clarify before generating, and scaffold verification.
 Ultimately, effective AI use is not just better prompts --- it is about better problem solving.

 \begin{acks} Thanks to all the participants for the study, and thanks to all LearnLab members who provided feedback on this work.
 Thanks to the National Science Foundation (award CNS-2213791, 2414915) and Google Academic Research Award for partial support of this work.